The technological revolution rolls on.

 With much of this year having passed in a Brexit limbo it will be interesting to see how many British stone companies visit Verona in Italy for Europe’s major international stone exhibition, Marmo+Mac, taking place 25-28 September.

 As far as exhibitors go, there are never many from the UK.
-LPE Group (re-branding as Stone Industry Group) will be there again with the various American products it sells in Europe, including the Laser Products’ digital templater from which the Group originally took its name.
-It will also be supporting Italians Comandulli (edge polishers it sells in the UK) and Turrini Claudio (dust and water management) that it sells in the USA.
+LPE Group will be there again (although see below for major changes at LPE Group) with the various American products it sells in Europe, including the Laser Products’ digital templater from which the Group originally took its name.
+It will also be supporting Italians Comandulli (edge polishers it sells in the UK).

 Portland stone mining company Albion will be back again as the sole representative of British stone.
-Stone Federation Great Britain is not attending this year now member Peter Harrison’s two-year term as President of EuroRoc is over.
+Stone Federation Great Britain is not attending this year now member Peter Harrison’s two-year term as President of EuroRoc is over, although Peter will be there taking part in the lecture programme.

 The UK companies that represent machinery manufacturers exhibiting in Verona will, as ever, be on the stands of the manufacturers to greet buyers from the UK.